canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-standards-solutions-ouverts.md

 - Design APIs to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily understand code that uses the API.

 - Design APIs to be easy to memorize by implementing a consistent and precise naming convention.
 Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

+- API first **(Build It Right - OneGC Architectural Checklist (draft))**
+  - APIs created for every service, exposing data and functionality, to foster data sharing within GC and externally
+  - Build microservices that work together within an ecosystem allowing for rapid deployment and built-in redundancy

 ### Guides d'implémentation